About this event

 Mount Wilson is in the San Gabriel Mountains of the Angeles National Forest of Southern California, approximately 33 miles from downtown Los Angeles.
 With an elevation of 5,700 ft., visitors with cardiac and respiratory concerns should be aware that access to the 60-inch dome and to the observing position at the telescope requires walking up stairs.

 *** Please note that this event is being made available to a very limited number of PCA members.
-This will not be one of our typical “Fun Runs”, in that we are recommending that you DO NOT drive your Porsche, unless it's a Macan, Cayenne, Panamera or Taycan.
-We are recommending attendees drive a sedan or SUV to this event.
-When we leave the mountain at 1:00 A.M., the roads are very dark, and there may be rocks or hazards on the roads going back down the hill.
+This will not be one of our typical “Fun Runs”, however we will be caravaning up the mountain to the observatory, since we all must arrive at the same time.
+Four door Porsches are welcome as we will require some people to carpool.
+There is limited parking at the observatory.
+There is parking for only 10 cars.
+When we leave the mountain at 1:00 A.M., the roads are very dark, and there may be rocks or hazards on the roads going back down the hill, so if you have an SUV, that would be recommended.

 For Questions please contact Jeff Peck at firstname.lastname@example.org or call 310-345-8081